Travelling with children

 Malaria is a disease caused by mosquito bites and tiny parasites that get into the bloodstream.
 The best way to prevent malaria is to avoid being bitten by mosquitoes.

 If possible, do not take infants or young children to areas where there is malaria.
 The effects of malaria are much more serious in children.
 Malaria medications available for children are limited.

 Breast fed babies whose mothers are taking medication to prevent malaria must also be given medication, since little of the mother's medication will be in the breast milk.

 Children should sleep in rooms with screened windows, or under bed nets, when available.
 Mosquito netting should be used over infant carriers.

 If you are taking part in outdoor activities between dusk and dawn, wear long sleeves and pants, and use insect repellant on all exposed skin.
 The most effective insect repellants contain a product called DEET or Icaridin.
 Icaridin is now preferred over DEET for children 6 months and older.

 In Canada, products containing more than 10% DEET are not recommended for use with children under the age of twelve.
 DEET products are not recommended for use with children younger than 2 years of age.
 However, when children aged 6 months to 2 years live or travel in an area with malaria, the chances of severe illness is higher than the risks of DEET repellant when applied properly.

-For more information on DEET, including specific recommendations for children under 2 years old, see HealthLinkBC File #96 Insect Repellants and DEET.
+For more information on insect repellents, including specific recommendations for children under 2 years old, see HealthLinkBC File #96 Insect Repellants and DEET.

 How can I prevent traveller’s diarrhea?

 Children younger than 2 years of age who have a lot of diarrhea should receive medical care.
-Take your child to a health care provider right away if your child is very restless or irritable, has less and darker urine than normal, is hard to wake up, has bloody diarrhea, a fever higher than 38.5ºC (101.3ºF), or persistent vomiting.
+Take your child to a health care provider right away if your child develops signs of: